on this page

-Make sure your family gets all the Parental Leave Pay days you’re eligible for by claiming within the timeframes.
+To get all the Parental Leave Pay days you’re eligible for, you need to claim within the timeframes.
+This also includes if you’re sharing days.

 Claiming before your child’s birth or adoption

-You can claim up to 3 months before the expected date of birth or adoption.
+You can submit your claim up to 3 months before the expected date of birth or adoption.

 If your employer is going to deliver your Parental Leave Pay, by claiming early they'll be able to both: